 Signs Your Relationship Is Suffering Due To Lack of Effort

 When your partner starts pulling back in a relationship and you are the only one investing in your relationship, it signals trouble brewing between you two.
 Here are some of the tell-tale signs your relationship is suffering due to a lack of effort from one of the partners:

 1. One partner feels like they’re making all the sacrifices

 Every relationship demands some compromise and adjustments.
-But if either of the partners lives with the constant weight of the realization that they’re the only one making all the sacrifices, it’s an indicator of a one-sided relationship.
-In such cases, the other partner has either checked out emotionally or has become too laid back to make an effort.
+But if either partner lives with the constant weight of the realization that they’re the only one making all the sacrifices, it’s an indicator of a one-sided relationship.
+In such cases, the other partner has either checked out emotionally or has become too complacent to make an effort.

 2. Your togetherness hinges on the convenience of one partner

-Whether it is hanging out together or planning a special date night if all your plans depend on the convenience and availability of one of the partners, it’s undoubtedly a sign that that partner is not invested in the relationship.
+Whether it is hanging out together or planning a special date night, if all your plans depend on the convenience and availability of only one of you, it’s undoubtedly a sign that that partner is not invested in the relationship.
 Things take a turn for the worse when that person expects their partner to drop everything and be at their disposal whenever it takes their fancy.
 Naturally, a relationship suffers in such a situation.